Bi-National Academic Funding and Collaboration Dynamics: The Case of the German-Israeli Foundation: Methods and Materials

+Considering the temporal division outlined above, the clustering analysis was employed using the Dynamic Time Warping (DTW) metric \cite{sakoe1978dynamic} combined with the K-means algorithm \cite{macqueen1967some}, utilising grid-search hyperparameter optimisation using the silhouette score metric \cite{rousseeuw1987silhouettes} to find the optimal value for the number of clusters, $K$.

+For robustness, we replicate the above analysis by varying both the distance metric and the temporal window.
+Specifically, we replaced DTW with the discrete Fr\'{e}chet distance \cite{eiter1994computing,alt1995computing} -- a curve-similarity measure that, unlike DTW, preserves the monotonicity of the time axis.
+In addition, we varied the length of each temporal window around the baseline values detailed above (pre-grant: 8 and 9 years; during-grant: 4 and 5 years; post-grant: 5 and 7 years).
+Jointly, 17 additional clustering execution configurations were examined.

-We assessed the differences between identified clusters using chi-square tests for gender distribution \cite{pearson1900criterion} and one-way analysis of variance (ANOVA) with post-hoc Mann-Whitney U tests with Bonferroni correction for continuous variables \cite{fisher1992statistical,mann1947test,bonferroni1936teoria}.
+We assessed the statistical differences between the identified clusters using chi-square tests for gender distribution \cite{pearson1900criterion} and one-way analysis of variance (ANOVA) with post-hoc Mann-Whitney U tests with Bonferroni correction for continuous variables \cite{fisher1992statistical,mann1947test,bonferroni1936teoria}.
+Comparing co-authorship activity across disciplines was performed using a Kruskal-Wallis test \cite{kruskal1952use} and Mann-Whitney U tests.
 Statistical significance was set to $p = 0.05$.

-For the prediction of the cluster membership based on researchers' characteristics, we implemented three distinct ML models: Logistic Regression \cite{hosmer2013applied}, Random Forest \cite{breiman2001random}, and XGBoost \cite{chen2016xgboost}.
-Each of these algorithms was trained on the following features: academic age, productivity metrics (total papers, citations, h-index, i10-index), demographic characteristics (gender), and collaboration patterns (open access rates, average collaborators) for both the German and Israeli researchers within each grant recipient team.
-The model training and testing implemented the popular 80-20 percent split, where 80\% of the data is used to train the models and the remaining 20\% is used to evaluate them \cite{SHMUEL2025131337}.